aff3ct/MIPP/README.md

 r1 = mipp::rot(r2);       // r1 = | +3.0 | +2.0 | +1.0 | +0.0 |
 ```

-Of course there are many more available instructions in the MIPP wrapper and you can find these instructions in the MIPP files.
+Of course there are many more available instructions in the MIPP wrapper and you can find these instructions at the end of this page.

 ## Code examples